psarando/shire-reckoning/Middle-earth-simulation.md

 but Britain did not adopt it until 1752.
 So it could have been a couple of centuries before the Hobbits found a "reasonable" year to incorporate the Gondor adjustments into their calendar.
+Since [Shire-reform](#shire-reform) was the last change to the Shire Calendar Tolkien mentions in Appendix D, then this is probably the latest time the millennial adjustments would have been incorporated.

-The simulations of this project assume the Shire Calendar incorporated the millennial adjustments at the same time as Gondor.
+The simulations of this project simply add the millennial adjustments to the Shire Calendar in the same years as the calendars of Gondor, though Tolkien never specified whether or not this occurred.

-Tolkien did not give any more details about what this "adjustment" was exactly, so I had to improvise for these simulations.
+Tolkien also did not give any more details about what this "adjustment" was exactly, so I had to improvise for these simulations.
 In the tradition of the Eldar calendar that doubles its middle-days every leap-year, I decided to double the leap-day in a "Millennial Leap-year" of the Shire and Gondor calendars in order to accomplish the "millennial additions" of 2 days.

-According to the leap-year rules of the Shire and Gondor calendars, every 4th year is a leap-year, which means a millennial year would normally also be a leap-year.
+According to the leap-year rules of the Shire and Gondor calendars, every 4th year is a leap-year, and if this were the only leap-year rule, then a millennial year would also be a leap-year.
-Since these leap-year rules also omit the leap-day every century, then without the "millennial additions", a millennial year should be a common (non-leap) year.
+Since these leap-year rules also omit the leap-day every century, then this additional rule would make a millennial year a common (non-leap) year.
 So these calendar simulations accomplish the 2-day "millennial additions" in a "Millennial Leap-year" by not omitting the leap-day in each millennial year, and also by doubling that year's leap-day.